nDerroitte/INFO8003-1-Continuous-RL/README.md

 ## Assignment 2 - Section 1 to 3
 This file comments on how to use the code done in the second assignment.
 The first step is to install the packages needed for the code.
 ### Intsall
 To create the video, `opencv` has been used.
+In the second part, `skitlearn` was used.
-To install the related package, one can just run the install bash script :
+To install the related packages, one can just run the install bash script :
 ```sh
 $ ./install.sh
 ```